We can help.

 The customer base is then segmented into four categories depending on their answers: Advocates (extremely loyal and willing to tell others about the organization), Loyal (very satisfied and will continue to use the organization but won’t necessarily tell others about it), At Risk (dissatisfied and considering looking for a new company) and Critical (most likely to leave and least likely to recommend).

 Advocacy isn’t just a “feel-good”concept.
-The MSR Group has validated the Advocacy Model using actual customer behavior with several clients, including longitudinal analyses to track customers over time.
+We have validated the Advocacy Model using actual customer behavior with several clients, including longitudinal analyses to track customers over time.

 As customers move up the Advocacy scale, they buy more of your products, interact with you more, use stickier products, and generate more revenue for your company.